Awat County: Demographics

+As of 1999, 81.59% of the population of Awat (Awati) County was Uyghur and 17.74% of the population was Han Chinese.

+According to the 2010 Sixth Population Census, the total resident population of Awati County was 237,562.
 As of 2015, 217,722 of the 262,842 residents of the county were Uyghur, 42,960 were Han Chinese, 2,160 were from other ethnic groups.

-As of 1999, 81.59% of the population of Awat (Awati) County was Uyghur and 17.74% of the population was Han Chinese.

 Climate

 Economy

 A developed irrigation system is in place and agricultural products include wheat, rice, corn and cotton.
 Sheep are the primary livestock in the county.
 Industries include coal, construction, food processing, leathermaking and carpetmaking.

 One quarter of the cotton production in Aksu prefecture comes from the county.

 Historical maps

 Historical English-language maps including Awat: